Choose Hodges University for Your Certificate Program

 Undergraduate certificates are intended for those enrolled in an Associate or Bachelor’s degree program who wish to concentrate elective choices in a given area.
 These programs allow undergrad students to earn additional credentials, giving them a competitive edge in their field of study.

-Hodges University’s curriculum covers a wide range of topics and disciplines in fields such as business, computer science, marketing, and professional sales.
+Hodges University’s curriculum covers a wide range of topics and disciplines in fields such as business, computer science, and marketing.
 They can also be taken stand-alone, helpful for those with some earned credits to complete their degree.

-Non-Credit or Industry Certifications programs are intended to provide students with training in specific workforce-preparedness or advancement areas.
+Non-Credit programs are intended to provide students with training in specific workforce-preparedness or advancement areas.

-Industry Certifications are often shorter in duration and have a sharp focus on specific knowledge, skills, or abilities through micro-credentialing.
-They may result in college credit for the specific courses, however, the primary purpose is to prepare a student to sit for a nationally-recognized industry certification exam.
+Industry Certifications are examinations offered by third parties and verify that an individual has the specific knowledge, skills, or abilities.
+They may be articulated for college credit for the specific courses.
 Typically these credentials are awarded by an industry giant such as CompTIA, Microsoft, Cisco, Adobe, or by a government entity.